NidhayPancholi/slashbot/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* This encompasses:
 - The utilization of sexualized language or imagery, as well as any form of sexual attention or advances.
 - Launching personal or political assaults, trolling, and making offensive or disparaging remarks.
-- Participating in public or private harassment.
+- Engaging in harassment, either in public or privately.
 - Revealing others' private information, such as physical or email addresses, without their explicit consent.
 - Any other behavior that could reasonably be deemed inappropriate in a professional setting.